Over 1,500 Successful Interventions

 How Intervention for Executives Work

-In a traditional intervention, family and friends sit down with a person who is living with addiction to drugs or alcohol.
+In a traditional intervention, family and friends sit down with a person who is living with an addiction to drugs or alcohol.
 With the help of a trained interventionist, those close to the person living with addiction explain how the issue is affecting them.
-They offer care, support, and request that the person make the decision to go to treatment.
+They offer care and support and request that the person make the decision to go to treatment.

 Objections that the person could have to attend treatment (such as needing childcare, issues with taking time off of work, pet care, etc.) are thought through and taken care of ahead of time, making it easier for the person in question to say yes to attending treatment.

 While some interventions come with an ultimatum (get treatment or your family and friends can no longer support or see you), this is not always the case.
 A professional interventionist can help loved ones develop the strategy most effective for helping the person suffering from addiction get the treatment that they need.